Our story

 For seventeen years, Pastor John and Pamela Eyanae have lived and worked at TNCH, serving the most vulnerable children and families in Kakuma and four surrounding villages.
 What started as a pastoral outreach has grown into a community development initiative serving more than 2,000 people.

-In partnership with Interseed International, the Kakuma Project channels Australian and global support into sustainable, locally-led programs on the ground.
+The Kakuma Project channels Australian and global support into TNCH's sustainable, locally-led programs on the ground — with donations processed through Interseed International (DGR) to ensure they are tax-deductible.

 Interseed International